-Due to a technical issue, cases by gender data is currently not available
+Due to technical difficulties, cases by age data is currently not available

 Help us improve this page